Which city is cheaper, Valletta or Faro?

 You'll find the standard options when it comes to food in Faro.
 It has become a major tourist town, so you have to get a bit creative to find a more traditional restaurant.
 Look for fresh seafood like cod, monkfish, or shellfish if you want some local flavors.

-Many people head to Faro for the nightlife scene.
+Faro has a large number of nightlife venues.
 The city's bustling party scene thrives along Rua de São Pedro, Rua Conselheiro Bívar, and Rua do Prior.

-You can check out the beach in Valletta.
+Valletta is a good spot to see the beach.
 There aren't any beaches in town, but if you head north to St. George’s Bay you'll find some nice beaches with a variety of resorts to choose from.

 The rich history of Valletta can be explored in its historical center.
 The old town is laid out with a uniform grid and the streets are lined with hundreds of historic buildings.
 At the heart of old town is Republic Street, which divides the area in half and is where you'll find a large concentration of restaurants.